Postgraduate MSc/PgDip/PgCert

 This course will allow you to study the effects of media upon the individual and society, and how psychology can be applied to enhance media design and understand media consumption.
 In doing so you will also discuss issues of ethics, accessibility, understanding diverse audiences, positive uses of media and professional applications.

-Join a unique learning environment, where you will interact with a multi-disciplinary team of experts in psychology, media and human-interactions.
+Join a unique learning environment, where you will interact with a multi-disciplinary team of experts in psychology, media and digital experience design.

 If you want to pursue a career in the communications professions or media research, this course will provide you with a unique set of relevant skills.

-The full course runs full-time over one year or two years part-time, giving you the chance to exit with the following awards:
+The full course runs full-time over one year or three years part-time, giving you the chance to exit with the following awards:

 Full-time